osick/the-trapped-knight/README.md

   In the situation above starting at the **1** the next square is **14**.

 This problem can be generalized to other types of knights, not only hopping in (1,2) steps on the board, but with arbitrary step patterns (x,y) (with x>0 and y>0).
 It is importantt to notice the problem can be simplified to the situtation where `gcd(x,y)==1`.
 In the case `gcd(x,y)==c>1` this can be simplified to the case `(x/c,y/c)` withput loss of  generality.
+Of course we also have the same resulty for the (y,x)-knight compared to the (x,y)-knight.

 Questions are now?
   1. How long is ths path?
   2. Can it be infinite?

-For a (1,2)-knight the path has length 2016, for other types of knight we have the following data
+For a (1,2)-knight the path has length 2016, for other types of knight we have the following sample data (computed using thsi library):

 Type of knight | Length | xDiam | yDiam | Density
 -------------- | ------ | ----- | ----- | -------